Zhang Zhongjing

 Zhang Zhongjing (張仲景; 150–219), formal name Zhang Ji (張機), was a Chinese pharmacologist, physician, inventor, and writer of the Eastern Han dynasty and one of the most eminent Chinese physicians during the later years of the Han dynasty.
-He established medication principles and summed up the medicinal experience until that time, thus making a great contribution to the development of Traditional Chinese Medicine.
+He established medication principles and summed up the medicinal experience until that time, thus making a considerable contribution to the development of Traditional Chinese Medicine.

 Biography

 Though well known in modern Chinese medicine and considered one of the finest Chinese physicians in history, very little is known about his life.
 According to later sources, he was born in Nanyang, held an official position in Changsha and lived from approximately 150 to 219 AD.
 Exact dates regarding his birth, death and works vary, but an upper limit of 220 AD is generally accepted.

 It is also speculated that he created jiaozi (餃子 - gyoza/dumplings/potstickers) to help people with frostbitten ears.